 We observed the encrypted SprySOCKS payload hosted on the delivery server 207[.]148[.]75[.]122 in early June 2023.
 The server, which was operated by the Earth Lusca threat actor, also delivered executable files of Cobalt Strike and the Linux version of Winnti to its targets.

 The SprySOCKS payload contains a version number (1.3.6) and the C&C domain lt76ux[.]confenos[.]shop.
 We found another SprySOCKS payload uploaded by other users on VirusTotal with a version number of 1.1 and which connected to the C&C domain 2e6veme8xs[.]bmssystemg188[.]us.
 It’s worth noting that the sibling domain rvxzn49eghqj[.]bmssystemg188[.]us resolved to 38[.]60[.]199[.]208, which overlapped with 793tggz7mw91[.]itcom666[.]live.
 The domain itcom666[.]live is a known C&C domain attributed to Earth Lusca.

 In this report, we discussed the new backdoor SprySOCKS used by Earth Lusca, which expands the group’s Linux arsenal.
 Recently, the threat actor has been highly aggressive in targeting the public-facing servers of its victims by exploiting known vulnerabilities.

-It is important that organizations proactively manage their attack surface, minimizing the potential entry points into their system and reducing the likelihood of a successful breach.
+It is important that organisations proactively manage their attack surface, minimising the potential entry points into their system and reducing the likelihood of a successful breach.
 Businesses should regularly apply patches and update their tools, software, and systems to ensure their security, functionality, and overall performance.